geeksforsocialchange/gfsc-v3/content/blog/2019/placecal-capabilities-approach/index.md

 ‘Samina’, Moss Side resident

 </blockquote>
-<h2 id="conclusion-making-a-place-for-community-technology">Conclusion: making a place for community technology</h2>
+## Conclusion: making a place for community technology
 The PlaceCal CTP used the capability approach to transform community information in our pilot area.
 Our approach has three stages:

 <ol type="1">